Trade uncertainty: Explore resources and tools for your business.

 The impact on your business

-- Even if your company is not directly dependent on the residential sector, trends in this market have consequences for all businesses.
+• Even if your company is not directly dependent on the residential sector, trends in this market have consequences for all businesses.
 For one thing, housing is consumers' biggest budget item.
+What's more, according to a new survey by KPMG Canada, business leaders see the housing crisis as the greatest risk to the economy.
 The affordability issue weighs heavily on executives as they strive to attract and retain the staff they need for their operations.

 Proven strategies